joshua-stone/pwniepi/README.md

 sudo openvas-check-setup --v9
 ```

-If everything looks good, then there
+If everything looks good, then there should be an admin interface accessible on [http://127.0.0.1](http://127.0.0.1/)